Okaythis/OkayAndroidDemo/README.md

 }
 ```

-Our application will recieve a Push Notification that will be handled by our FirebaseMassagingService (This service is part of Firebase messaging if you are yet to setup Firebase please see this [documentaion](https://firebase.google.com/docs/cloud-messaging/android/client)).
+Our application will recieve a Push Notification that will be handled by our FirebaseMessagingService (This service is part of Firebase messaging if you are yet to setup Firebase please see this [documen
+taion](https://firebase.google.com/docs/cloud-messaging/android/client)).
 In this illustration we extend this service in our app using the `OkayDemoFirebaseMessagingService` class.

 This is what our `OkayDemoFirebaseMessagingService` class looks like.